-Strong commercial arts program; well-equipped, modern building
+Strong commercial arts program; solid academics; well-equipped, modern building

 Limited foreign language instruction

 Founded in 1936, Art and Design counts many prominent figures among its alumni including Tony Bennett, Harvey Fierstein, Calvin Klein and Art Spielgelman.
-Many of its teachers are working artists and the schools industry partners and network of loyal alumni provide a steady stream of internships and employment opportunities for students and graduates.
+Many of its teachers are working artists and the school's industry partners and network of loyal alumni provide a steady stream of internships and employment opportunities for students and graduates.

-Walk into any of the art classes and youll see talented and engaged students in action.
+Walk into any of the art classes and you'll see talented and engaged students in action.
 We observed fashion students designing their ready-to-wear lines inspired by different periods in history.
 Illustration students refined digital collages inspired by the Renaissance artist Giuseppe Arcimboldo.
-In a film class, students offered a scene-by-scene critique of a classmates work.
+In a film class, students offered a scene-by-scene critique of a classmate's work.

 English and history classes are scheduled back-to-back so teachers can coordinate lessons between the two subjects.
-For instance, while 11th-graders are reading The Crucible, in EnglishArthur Millers play about the Salem witch trials thats an allegory about McCarthyism) they're studying McCarthyism in their United States history class.
+For instance, while 11th-graders are reading The Crucible in their English class (The Crucible is a play about the Salem witch trials that's an allegory about McCarthyism) they're studying McCarthyism in their United States history class.

 Art and Design is housed on six floors of a contemporary building in midtown Manhattan that it shares with PS 59.
-Theres a myriad of well-equipped art studios and academic classrooms, an expansive gymnasium, a fitness room equipped with cardio and weight-training equipment, and a bright and airy cafeteria adorned with a stain glass mural designed by Art Spiegelman.
+There's a myriad of well-equipped art studios and academic classrooms, an expansive gymnasium, a fitness room equipped with cardio and weight-training equipment, and a bright and airy cafeteria adorned with a stain glass mural designed by Art Spiegelman.

 SPECIAL EDUCATION: There are ICT classes and SETSS.